-The basic design studio in Milan Small Architecture designed for a Swedish floating sauna Bed & Breakfast, a sauna built on a floating platform, a small facility dedicated to relaxation and contemplation.
-The theme of the floating sauna is very common in Scandinavian countries, where people can not live without a sauna, but they are spreading rapidly also in other areas involving more and more designers and architects so that we can talk about floating sauna design.
+The basic design studio in Milan Small Architecture designed for a Swedish Bed & Breakfast floating sauna, a sauna built on a floating platform, a small structure dedicated to relaxation and contemplation.
+The theme of the floating sauna is very common in the Scandinavian countries, where people can not live without a sauna, but it is spreading rapidly in other areas, involving more and more designers and architects, so much so that we can talk about floating sauna design.

 The sauna, entirely self-built by the same design team, is the first of a series of interventions to increase the offer of a small Bed & Breakfast in Sweden.

 Åmot is about three hours drive north of Stockholm, in the Swedish forest, far away from the main tourist routes in the country.
 For this reason, buyers, a Belgian couple who have moved to Sweden for a few years, have begun to develop several projects aimed at offering Bed & Breakfast services that are otherwise impossible to find nearby.

 The choice of relying on an Italian design team, albeit with previous professional experiences in Scandinavia, has arisen from the willingness of customers to reinterpret and reread critical typology of a typically Nordic type of construction, overcoming any preconceptions.

 The choice to build on a floating platform was suggested by the site itself, characterized by a steep slope of the ground toward the lake and the presence of a thick birch forest that would have made it impossible to build near the water without too much invasive interventions on the ground.
 In this way, besides respecting the nature of the place, the sauna becomes a bridge between the ground and the water and is equally related to both elements.